Abhigyan001/Abhigyan001/README.md

 Hi, I'm [Abhigyan Mahanta](https://abhigyan.rocks/), a Full Stack Developer 🚀 from Guwahati, India.
 Currently, I'm a student at Microverse and further honing my React and RoR skills.
 Besides programming, I like to read fiction novels and play simulation games.

-**Talking about Personal Stuffs:**
+**What I have been upto recently:**

 - 👨🏽‍💻 I’m currently working on a React project :wink:; visit my [portfolio](https://abhigyan.rocks/) to checkout my other projects;
 - 🌱 I also blog regarding web hosts and increasing traffic to website.
 Check out my blog [here](https://blogsepaise.com/);
-- 💬 Ask me about website set-up and design, I am happy to help;
+- 💬 Ask me about website set-up and design, I am happy to help.

 <h3>Things I code with</h3>
 <p>